torbenconto/bambulabs_api/README.md

 </div>

 > [!IMPORTANT]
-> This app is still in development and no public release is available.
+> This app is still in development.
 Consider [starring the repository](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars) to show your support.

 This repository provides a **Golang** library to interface with **Bambulabs 3D printers** via network protocols.
 It allows easy integration of Bambulabs printers into your Go applications, providing access to printer data, control over printer features, and more.